jelizaga/install_plus/README.md

 ##### Installation by command

-*Install packages using commands* with the `"command"` field in a package
+*Install packages using shell commands* with the `"command"` field in a package
 object:

 ```json